geoserver/geoserver.github.io/_posts/2025-12-30-cite-sponsorship-opportunity.md

        title="Open Source Geospatial Foundation"/>
 </a>

-**In-Kind:** Finally thanks to the organizations that have directly contributed to passing the test and integrating these tests into our quality assurance workflows.
+**In-Kind:** Finally, thanks to the organizations that have directly contributed to passing the test and integrating these tests into our quality assurance workflows.

 <a href="https://www.geosolutionsgroup.com">
   <img src="/support/img/core-geosolutions.png"